Developer Guide

 The CAC Ontology is designed for seamless integration with the broader cyber-investigation ecosystem.

-- CASE & UCO: CAC Ontology extends the Cyber-investigation Analysis Standard Expression (CASE) and Unified Cyber Ontology (UCO).
+- CASE & UCO: CAC Ontology extends the Cyber-investigation Analysis Standard Expression (CASE) and Unified Cyber Ontology (UCO). v3.1.0 pins imports to CASE/UCO 1.5.0.
 It inherits classes and properties from these standards, allowing you to use CAC-specific concepts alongside standard cyber-investigation structures.
-This ensures compatibility with tools that support CASE/UCO.
+This ensures compatibility with tools that support CASE/UCO, including the CASE/UCO SDK.

 Serialization